christoomey/vim-tmux-navigator/README.md

 ### It Doesn't Work with the arrow keys

 You might have to tell your tmux how to send arrow keys to vim and tell vim how to expect them.
-Change your tmux config and your .vimrc by adding the following parts.
+Change your tmux config and your `~/.vimrc` by adding the following parts.

-This goes in your .vimrc:
+This goes in your `~/.vimrc`:
 ``` vim
 if &term =~ '^screen' && exists('$TMUX')
     set mouse+=a